 I hope you're all ears, like this dog, because I've got a quick & over-simplified questionnaire to help you determine.

-Question #1: In terms of "meat," the only animal sources rich in your essential omegas are fish.
-Do you eat at least 2 servings of fatty fish every week? (as recommended by the American Heart Association).
+Question #1: The only animal sources that are rich in essential omegas are fish.
+Do you eat at least 2 servings of fatty fish every week?

-Although even if you are eating enough fish, you may be putting yourself at risk at consuming too many dangerous heavy metals.
+Although even if you are eating enough fish, you may be putting yourself at risk at consuming too many dangerous heavy metals if you're consuming mostly larger fish.
+To be safe and more sustainable, be sure to consume more small fish like sardines and anchovies.

-Question #2: Vegetarians and vegans - do you consume marine algae or an entire 21 tablespoons of flax seeds a week?
+Question #2: Vegetarians and vegans - do you consume marine algae or 21 tablespoons of freshly-ground flax seeds a week?

-I'm guessing you don't, considering marine algae isn't exactly something most of us incorporate into our everyday diets and that amount of flax seeds (the highest plant-based source of omega 3) isn't balanced enough for an everyday diet in terms of the omega 6 to 3 ratio, according to Harvard Health.
+I'm guessing you don't, considering marine algae isn't exactly something most of us incorporate into our everyday diets, and 21 tablespoons is an incredible amount of freshly-ground flax seeds.
+Despite flax being the highest plant-based source of omega 3, it isn't balanced enough for an everyday diet in terms of the omega 6 to 3 ratio, according to Harvard Health's studies.

 With flax seed supplements, you'd need more than 6 capsules just to get the daily dose (360 ml) AND you'd be consuming too much omega 6 in the process.